apache/incubator-heron/website2/docs/schedulers-k8s-persistent-volume-claims.md

 ## Usage

 To configure a Persistent Volume Claim you must use the `--config-property` option with the `heron.kubernetes.volumes.persistentVolumeClaim.` command prefix.
-Heron will not validate your Persistent Volume Claim configurations, so please validate them to ensure is well-formed.
-All names must comply with the *lowercase RFC-1123* standard.
+Heron will not validate your Persistent Volume Claim configurations, so please validate them to ensure they are well-formed.
+All names must comply with the [*lowercase RFC-1123*](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/) standard.

 The command pattern is as follows:
 `heron.kubernetes.volumes.persistentVolumeClaim.[VOLUME NAME].[OPTION]=[VALUE]`